w3c/AB-public/Vision/README.md

 # Vision for W3C

-W3C is an association where diverse voices from around the world and industries come together to incubate and build consensus for voluntary global standards that make up the Web, serving the Vision for the Web.
+The fundamental purpose of the W3C is to provide an open forum where diverse voices from around the world and from different organizations and industries work together to build consensus on voluntary global standards for Web technologies.

 * We put the needs of users first: above authors, publishers, implementers, paying W3C Members, or theoretical purity.